TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/v2/api-contract.md

   `enableReports` went the other way — console-only, and never read by the app.
   Serve the app's set and nothing else; a flag only one consumer understands is a switch whose effect nobody can predict.
+- **`creditRules` is how much a supplier may borrow, and it is served on the *public* payload deliberately.** The app prints the ceiling before a supplier asks for anything, and the console's queue checks a request against it — one served rule is what makes those the same number rather than two implementations that agree until the first policy change (AC-05, applied to a rule the factory now owns).

+  `basis` ∈ `thisMonthLeaf` · `lastSettledMonth` · `averageIncome`.
+The ceiling is `basis × multiplier`, **then** capped — that order is the one an office states it in (*"three times the average, but never more than twenty thousand"*), and capping first would produce a higher limit than was asked for. `maxAmount: null` means no cap; `0` is refused, because a cap of nothing and no cap at all are different intentions.

+  Optional: absent means `DEFAULT_CREDIT_RULES`, which reproduces the formulas that used to be hard-coded.
+A factory that has never set a policy must not see its lending move.
 - **`teaPackets` is optional and its absence is not neutral.** A row without it falls back to `DEFAULT_TEA_PACKET_POLICY`, which is a real price and not the factory's — so both M18 and M14 say so on screen.
 Serve it once the factory has